thtop/PHP-for-Beginners/15-Sessions/notes/Quiz-12.md

-# Quiz 11: Deleting and deleting data in the database
+# Quiz 12: Sessions and cookies

 1. What does the `session_start` function do?
    ✅ starts a new session or resumes an existing session